nabeelvalley/docs/src/content/blog/2023/23-03/postman-flows.md

 description: First impressions playing with the new Postman Flows
 ---

----
-title: Postman Flows
-subtitle: 03 March 2023
-description: First impressions playing with the new Postman Flows
----

 Postman is a tool used for making HTTP requests during development that enables easy testing and experimentation with HTTP/REST APIs

 Recently Postman released something called Flows which is a visual editor for building API flows between different applications and stitching them together into some kind of output view